shivannis/xandr-docs-public/xandr-docs/articles/bidders/hierarchy-and-ad-type-targeting-for-enhanced-bidder-profiles.md

 ---
-title: Hierarchy and Ad Type Targeting for Enhanced Bidder Profiles
+title: Enhanced Bidder Profiles Ad Type Targeting
 description: This article explains about the hierarchy and ad type targeting for enhanced bidder profiles. ms.date: 11/23/2023
 ---